k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

    </tbody>
    </table>

-4. Click **OK** to save the types and the values.
+4. Click **OK** to save the types and their values.

 ### Running and Debugging a Broadway Flow

 ![image](images/99_25_tool_bar.PNG)

-The Broadway flow execution can be performed from the [Main menu](18_broadway_flow_window.md#main-menu) of the flow window by either:
+A Broadway flow can be executed from the [Main menu](18_broadway_flow_window.md#main-menu) of the flow's window by either:

 - Running the entire flow and displaying the results.
 - Debugging the flow by adding break points.
 Debug can only be performed when Debug is ON.

 Running the flow or debugging it saves a local copy of the flow in the Fabric project.
-If the changes were done to the flow, they will be automatically saved even if they were not saved explicitly.
+If the changes have been made in the flow, they will be automatically saved even if they have not been explicitly saved.
 For example, when a [Tutorial flow](17_tutorial_and_flow_examples.md) is run or debugged, a local copy of the flow is saved in the Fabric project.

-To run the flow do either:
+To run the flow, do either:

 - Click **Run Flow** to run the entire flow and display the results.
   - If the Debug is ON ![](images/99_25_debug_on.PNG), the flow can be debugged.
   - If the Debug is OFF ![](images/99_25_debug_off.PNG), the flow cannot be debugged.
-  - If the break points were added to the flow, the flow will stop at the first break point.
+  - If the break points have been added to the flow, the flow stops at the first break point.
-  - Clicking **Resume Debug** will resume the flow from the place where it stopped.
+  - Click **Resume Debug** to continue the flow from where it stopped.
-- Clicking **Debug Step** to debug the current step and move to the next step.
+- Click **Debug Step** to debug the current step and move to the next step.
-- Clicking **Stop Run** to stop the flow run.
+- Click **Stop Run** to stop the flow run.

-Note that when Debug is ON, the flow can be debugged when invoked by any Fabric entity and not necessarily by another Broadway flow, for example - when invoked by a Job.
+Note that when Debug is ON, the flow can be debugged when invoked by any Fabric entity and not necessarily by another Broadway flow.
+For example, when invoked by a Job.

-### Displaying Input and Output Data During the Debug
+### Displaying Input and Output Data During a Debug

-When Debug is ON, the values of input and output arguments of each executed step are displayed in blue balloons.
+When Debug is ON, the values of the input and output arguments of each executed step are displayed in blue balloons.

 ![image](images/99_25_blue_balloons.PNG)